M-Rick/MacUbuntu/Nautilus/Readme.md

 A Nautilus Extensions set:

 - Duplicate to ducplicate files directly.
 The extension will add a ` - copy` suffix to the ducplicated file.
 - Link to create a link.
-THis feature exists in Nemo, but not in Nautilus.
+This feature exists in Nemo, but not in Nautilus.
 - Lock manages files locking by adding an additionnal "Lock/Unlock" menu
 - Labels adds a color label on files, like in macOS and Pantheon Files and compatible with Nemo.
 Labels is compatible with Folder Color.